 What Do We Mean by Wellbeing?

 When we say wellbeing, what we’re talking about is the grouping of our ideal physical, financial, and mental states.
-When it comes to workplace wellbeing, mental health is the most commonly featured of these aspects – which is no surprise, seeing as the CIPD’s latest Mental Health at Work report revealed that 39% of employees reported experiencing poor mental health symptoms related to work in the last year.
+When it comes to workplace wellbeing, mental health is the most commonly featured of these aspects – which is no surprise, seeing as the CIPD’s Mental Health at Work report revealed that 39% of employees reported experiencing poor mental health symptoms related to work in 2019.

 But as with our wellbeing when we’re not at our desks, there’s a lot more to keeping employees happy and healthy.
 Keeping a watchful eye on how they’re feeling – and implementing the systems to support them – will surely maximise the benefits of remote working for your employees.